CDRXavier/XpandShield/XpandShield_MK2/Sketches/XpandMouse/README.txt

 After you calibrate the ThumbPointer, you can use the left joystick to navigate the mouse.
 The further you tilt the stick, the faster the mouse will move in that direction.

-Left, right and middle mouse buttons are Start, Select, and Menu (bottom row), while scroll is A and X (leftmost buttons on the right group).
+Left, right and middle mouse buttons are A, B and C (bottom row), while scroll is A and X (leftmost buttons on the right group).
 Or, button 1 and button 4.

-button 5 (or Y) is scrambler toggle.
+button 8 (or SELECT) is scrambler toggle.
 You will notice a square light up and your mouse begin to move in a small square.
-This is adjustable via the left slide. button 6 (or Z) is autoclicker toggle.
+This is adjustable via the left slide. button 7 (or START) is autoclicker toggle.
 You will see another square light up and a separate empty circle.
 When the autoclicker is toggled on, pressing the left mouse button will toggle the autoclicker for the left button.
 Additional buttons (and functions such as long hold) may be planned.
-When the autoclicker for the left button is on, the circle will rapidly flash between filled and empty (this indicate whether the left button is considered released or pressed) at that moment.
+When the autoclicker for the left button is on, a circle will rapidly flash between filled and empty.
+It indicate whether the left button is considered released or pressed at that moment.

 The device run at 50fps.
-When autoclicker is on, the button will alternate between pressed and not pressed (e.g. it will be pressed for 20ms and unpressed for 20ms).
+When autoclicker is on, the button will alternate between pressed and not pressed (e.g. it will be pressed for 20ms and unpressed for 20ms), for 25 clicks per second.
 The autoclicker and scrambler is synced.
 It will click once every corner.

-special features (bugs):
-when turning off and turning autoclicker back on when autoclicking left is on, it will continue to autoclick left instead of resetting it.

 planned feature:
-migrate scroll to D-Pad
-support for horizontal scrolling (maybe scrolling via the other ThumbPointer) a menu to save ThumbPointer (as well as SuperSlide) Calibration info on EEPROM support multiple button autoclick other functions such as button hold
+scrolling via the other ThumbPointer a menu to save ThumbPointer (as well as SuperSlide) Calibration info on EEPROM support multiple button autoclick other functions such as button hold